 At 550 pounds, it has a pretty good weight capacity for its size.
 It weighs only 29 pounds.

 The Powerblock is a flat bench, with a twist.
-You can create an incline or decline positions by folding up just one leg and sitting on the very edge of the bench.
+You can create an incline or a decline position by folding up just one leg and sitting on the very edge of the bench.
 It’s not the most comfortable position, but it’s good to have it as an option rather than just a regular flat bench.

 While using it in an incline or decline position the bench feels less stable than in flat position.
 There is also no leg holder.